Audrey-Hermans/blog/_pages/en/bundle.md

 If you’re anything like me, your pockets probably hold a stone, a shell, or a scrap of bark picked up on a walk.
 Maybe even a book, if your pockets are particularly ambitious.

-These samll objects have a quiet but powerful gift: **they bring us back to ourselves through touch**.
+These small objects have a quiet but powerful gift: **they bring us back to ourselves through touch**.

 Over time, my bundle has evolved into a kind of **anchoring toolkit**.
 These days, I never leave home without my survival kit: